quicwg/base-drafts/draft-ietf-quic-transport.md

 ECN validation fails if the sum of the increase in ECT(0) and ECN-CE counts is less than the number of newly acknowledged packets that were originally sent with an ECT(0) marking.
-Similarly, if the sum of the increases to ECT(1) and ECN-CE counts is less than the number of newly acknowledged packets sent with an ECT(1) marking.
+Similarly, ECN validation fails if the sum of the increases to ECT(1) and ECN-CE counts is less than the number of newly acknowledged packets sent with an ECT(1) marking.
 These checks can detect removal of ECN markings in the network.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and ECN-CE